tanin47/java-electron/README.md

 Java Electron
 ===============================================================================

+Java Electron is a Java project template for building a Java-based desktop app while using Javascript, HTML and CSS for the UI.
 It's like Electron but for Java.
-Now you can build cross-platform desktop apps with Java, JavaScript, HTML, and CSS.

-The example app runs in MacOS's App Sandbox, can be notarized successfully, and is ~50MB in its final size.
-The example app currently works with Mac
+If you have a Java website that you want to convert to a desktop app, Java Electron might be for you.

+If you are proficient in Java (for backend) and JS/HTML/CSS (for frontend), Java Electron might be a good fit for you for building a desktop app.

+This example provides the followings:

+- A process for development with JS hot-reloading.
+- A secure mechanism to communicate between the JS code and Java.
+- A working process to codesign and notarize your app
+- A working process to codesign and publish your app to TestFlight and Apple App Store
-(Apple Silicon).
-It also publishes to TestFlight and Apple App Store successfully.
+- A working CI that publishes a notarized app and a packaged app to TestFlight and Apple App Store.
+See [.github](./.github).

 You can download the app here: https://github.com/tanin47/java-electron/releases

+Java Electron only works on Mac (Apple Silicon) for now.
 Other platforms are coming soon as I work toward launching the desktop version of [Backdoor](https://github.com/tanin47/backdoor) (Self-hostable single-jar database querying and editing tool for you and your team) on different platforms.

 ![Demo Application](demo.png)

 If you have questions or are stuck, please don't hesitate to open an issue.
 I'm always happy to help!